Block Marketplace and custom app access

 Atlassian Cloud: Atlassian Guard Standard

-How the Marketplace and custom app rule works
+How the Marketplace and custom app control works

 どのデータがブロックされますか?

-This rule prevents Marketplace and custom apps from accessing certain user-generated content, such as Jira work items and Confluence pages.
-Marketplace and custom apps may still be able to access some types of user-generated content, such as space and project names.
-For more information about what data is covered by this rule, see App access rule coverage summary.
+This control prevents Marketplace and custom apps from accessing certain user-generated content, such as Jira work items and Confluence pages.
+Marketplace and custom apps may still be able to access some types of user-generated content, such as space names.
+For more information about what data is covered by this control, see Marketplace and custom app access control coverage summary

 What Marketplace and custom apps will be blocked?

 Some Marketplace and custom apps cannot be blocked.
-For more information, see Apps that cannot be blocked by app access rules.
+For more information, see What cannot be blocked by the Marketplace and custom app access control

 私のユーザーはどのような体験をするでしょうか?